Are free quantum computing and quantum programming courses actually good?

 Yes -- and this is unusual compared to most fields.
 IBM, Google, and Xanadu have a direct business interest in growing the global pool of quantum developers, so they've invested heavily in free, high-quality education.
 Several of the highest-rated courses in our entire database are free.

-MIT's quantum computing lectures, Caltech's PHYS 219, and the Perimeter Institute recordings are the same graduate-level material taught to PhD students -- just publicly available.
+MIT's quantum computing lectures, Caltech's Ph/CS 219 (John Preskill's course), and the Perimeter Institute recordings are the same graduate-level material taught to PhD students -- just publicly available.
 There is no "paid tier" that's meaningfully better for most learners.

 Free Qiskit courses